Internet censorship in China: International influence

 Foreign content providers such as Yahoo!, AOL, and Microsoft Teams must abide by Chinese government wishes, including having internal content monitors, to be able to operate within mainland China.
 Also, per mainland Chinese laws, Microsoft began to censor the content of its blog service Windows Live Spaces, arguing that continuing to provide Internet services is more beneficial to the Chinese.
 Chinese journalist Michael Anti's blog on Windows Live Spaces was censored by Microsoft.
 In an April 2006 e-mail panel discussion Rebecca MacKinnon, who reported from China for nine years as a Beijing bureau chief for CNN, said: "... many bloggers said [Anti] was a necessary sacrifice so that the majority of Chinese can continue to have an online space to express themselves as they choose.
 So the point is, compromises are being made at every level of society because nobody expects political freedom anyway."

 The Chinese version of Myspace, launched in April 2007, has many censorship-related differences from other international versions of the service.
 Discussion forums on topics such as religion and politics are absent and a filtering system that prevents the posting of content about politically sensitive topics has been added.
 Users are also given the ability to report the "misconduct" of other users for offenses including "endangering national security, leaking state secrets, subverting the government, undermining national unity, spreading rumors or disturbing the social order."

 Some media have suggested that China's Internet censorship of foreign websites may also be a means of forcing mainland Chinese users to rely on China's e-commerce industry, thus self-insulating their economy from the dominance of international corporations.
 On 7 November 2005 an alliance of investors and researchers representing 26 companies in the U.S., Europe and Australia with over US$21 billion in joint assets announced that they were urging businesses to protect freedom of expression and pledged to monitor technology companies that do business in countries violating human rights, such as China.
 On 21 December 2005 the UN, OSCE and OAS special mandates on freedom of expression called on Internet corporations to "work together ... to resist official attempts to control or restrict the use of the Internet."
 Google finally responded when attacked by hackers rumored to be hired by the Chinese government by threatening to pull out of China.

 In 2006, Reporters Without Borders wrote that it suspects that regimes such as Cuba, Zimbabwe, and Belarus have obtained surveillance technology from China.

+Digital Silk Road

+The Digital Silk Road has been described as a pathway to export China's system of mass surveillance and censorship technology of the Great Firewall to multiple countries.